-The Regional Riparian Action Plan is a five-year plan to accelerate on-ground riparian management works to improve the health of riparian land along Victoria's regional rivers, estuaries and wetlands.
+The Regional Riparian Action Plan was a five-year plan running from 2015/16 to 2019/20 to accelerate on-ground riparian management works to improve the health of riparian land along Victoria's regional rivers, estuaries and wetlands.
 Works include fencing to manage stock, revegetation programs, weed management and construction of off-stream stock watering systems.

-Video description: hear how the RRAP is improving our community’s rivers
+Video description: hear how the RRAP helped improve our community’s rivers

-An additional $40 million is being provided by the state government for riparian works from 2015 to 2020 to implement the action plan - $10 million in 2015/16 followed by a further $30 million from 2016/17 to 2019/20 which is part of the broader $222 million initiative to improve the health of waterways and catchments across regional Victoria.
+An additional $40 million was provided by the state government for riparian works from 2015 to 2020 to implement the action plan - $10 million in 2015/16 followed by a further $30 million from 2016/17 to 2019/20 which was part of the broader $222 million initiative to improve the health of waterways and catchments across regional Victoria.

-The action plan is being delivered by a range of stakeholders including the nine regional Victorian CMAs, farmers, Traditional Owners, Landcare, angling and other community groups.
+The action plan was delivered by a range of stakeholders including the nine regional Victorian CMAs, farmers, Traditional Owners, Landcare, angling and other community groups.

-After three years of the action plan’s implementation – 2015-2018 - the key outcomes achieved include the protection and improvement of
+After five years of the action plan’s implementation – 2015-2020 – the key outcomes achieved include the protection and improvement of:

-- nearly 2,300 kilometres of riparian land (92% of the five-year action plan target) – that’s almost the distance from Melbourne to Cairns, and
+- nearly 3,500 kilometres of riparian land (140% of the five-year action plan target) – that’s more than the distance from Melbourne to Perth by road, and

-- 33,000 hectares of riparian land (117 % of the five-year target) – that’s more than three times the size of Phillip Island.
+- over 53,000 hectares of riparian land (190% of the five-year target) – that’s more than five times the size of Phillip Island.

-CMAs worked with just over 1000 landholders and about 200 Traditional Owner, Landcare, angling, school and other community groups over the three years to achieve these outcomes.
+CMAs worked with over 1500 landholders and about 600 Traditional Owner, Landcare, angling, school and other community groups over the five years to achieve these outcomes.

 Learn more about how the Regional Riparian Action Plan has supported the community across the state in these three stories.

-Catchment management authorities work with a variety of community groups to implement the RRAP.
-Corangamite CMA with local primary schools on Deans Creek, Lake Colac catchment.
-Photo courtesy Corangamite CMA.
+Catchment management authorities worked with a variety of community groups to implement the RRAP.
+Local primary schools at a National Tree Day community planting on the Campaspe River, Axedale.
+Photo courtesy North Central CMA.

-The action plan also identifies state-wide initiatives required to accelerate the delivery of on-ground riparian management works, complementing the riparian actions and policy in the Victorian Waterway Management Strategy.
+The action plan also identified state-wide initiatives required to accelerate the delivery of on-ground riparian management works, complementing the riparian actions and policy in the Victorian Waterway Management Strategy.